 There are very few prerequisites before your treatment can start.

-- Female partner's age
+- Recipient mother's age

 Pregnancy complications increase significantly with age and could compromise the mother’s and baby’s health.
 You must be 48 and 11 months or younger at the time your treatment begins.
 If you are between the ages of 44 and 48, we will need a letter from your OB/GYN, internist, or your family physician stating that it is medically safe for you to become pregnant.